Autoimmune Diseases (Part 1) - Symptoms and Risk Factors

 Inflammation is very characteristic of autoimmune diseases.
 Antibodies accumulate in various organs and tissues such as the kidneys, lungs, nerve endings.
 After such accumulation in a particular part of the body, a disease outbreak occurs, which gradually becomes chronic and damages the organ or tissue.

-Symptoms of autoimmune disease can be severe in some people and mild in others.
-They are associated with a number of factors that include stress, environment, genetic predisposition.
-The characteristic thing about them is that no one is insured from their occurrence.
+The symptoms of autoimmune diseases can be severe in some people and mild in others.
+They are linked to multiple factors including stress, environment, and genetic predisposition.
+A characteristic feature is that no one is immune to their onset.
 Most autoimmune diseases are difficult to diagnose and remain so for years.
-One autoimmune disease predisposes inexorably to the triggering of a second and third one.
-Last but not least, this type of disease is reported to be increasing in children.
+One autoimmune disease vastly predisposes to the triggering of a second and third.
+Last but not least, it is observed that these types of diseases are increasing in children.

 Their group numbers over 200 and they are chronic.
 Symptoms are relieved by the administration of immunosuppressants.